9th September 2021

-In brief, Zero Waste Week is a national awareness campaign providing a focus for anyone looking to reduce their volume of waste.
+In brief, Zero Waste Week is an international awareness campaign providing a focus for anyone looking to reduce their volume of waste.
 The campaign challenges and encourages participants to make pledges for new habits and exchange ideas for upcycling and recycling.
 This campaign, and others like it, plays a crucial role in raising the global awareness and support required to create the large-scale behaviour change needed for a significant and sustainable impact.

-According to the World Bank, we currently generate over 2 billion tonnes of municipal solid waste globally each year, with projections reaching 3.4 billion tonnes by 2050.
+According to the World Bank, we currently generate over 2 billion tonnes of solid waste globally each year, with projections reaching 3.4 billion tonnes by 2050.
 Almost 40% of that waste is disposed of in landfills where it generates harmful greenhouse gas emissions, such as methane, contributing to climate change.